omerhac/cifar-100/README.md

 ## Getting started
-Its recomended to start with model_performance.ipynb
+Its recomended to start with EDA.ipynb and then model_performance.ipynb

 ## Performance
 Best model performance is 0.61 categorical accuracy and 0.87 top 5 categorical accuracy